Hopp til hovedinnhold

 • Start doing pelvic floor exercises.
 Kegel exercises strengthen the muscles that support the bladder, uterus, and bowels.
 They help during delivery and recovery.

 • Stay active.
 Walking 30 minutes a day, swimming, or prenatal yoga are all excellent choices.
+Check out our Exercise During Pregnancy Guide for safe workout ideas as your energy returns.

 Common Questions